 In a landmark ruling in June 2011, for example, the Supreme Court ruled that climate change regulation is the business of the federal government (the Environmental Protection Agency, or EPA) and barred states from using public nuisance laws to try to force major utilities to cut greenhouse gas emissions from power plants.
 In doing so, the "high court sided with five large utilities in a suit brought by several states and three nonprofit land trusts over the facilities' emissions.
 The utilities--American Electric Power Co., Southern Company, Xcel Energy, Cinergy Corp., and the Tennessee Valley Authority--together release about 650 million tons of CO2 per year.
 That's a quarter of the CO2 emissions from the U.S. electricity-generating sector."

 Ironically, though the utilities were technically victorious in this institutional arena in the abovementioned case, this ruling provided the authority for the Obama Administration's Clean Power Plan (CPP), which was a regulation propagated by the EPA that is projected to reduce the carbon pollution from U.S. power plants 32% below 2005 levels by 2030.
 The CPP was a nonmarket public political action that, if it were to be revived and come to fruition, would likely have a significant impact on the national power market for the foreseeable future.
-The CPP's implementation was blocked by a 5-to-4 margin in the U.S. Supreme Court in February of 2016, and is currently awaiting judgment (as of August 2018) in the District of Columbia Circuit of the U.S. Court of Appeals.
-The U.S. EPA reports that it is currently reviewing the CPP (this is outside of the judicial arena, of course).
+The CPP's implementation was blocked by a 5-to-4 margin in the U.S. Supreme Court in February of 2016, and before the Trump admiminstration (the EPA, which is a public arena but not a judicail one) decided to ignore it, it was awaiting judgment in the District of Columbia Circuit of the U.S. Court of Appeals.

 This authority granted by the Supreme Court has also played a prominent role in the U.S.'s negotiations in, and ultimate adoption of, the 2015 Paris Agreement, which will have far-reaching impacts on energy markets worldwide.
 In fact, the Paris agreement (which the Trump Administration decided to pull the U.S. from) also took place in an international institutional arena (though not judicial), under the auspices of the United Nation's Framework Convention on Climate Change (UNFCC).